 Many small consumer products such as cell phones, cordless tools, computer tablets, and electric toothbrushes are powered using rechargeable batteries.
 Lithium-ion (Li-ion) rechargeable batteries have mostly replaced their Nickle-cadmium (Ni-Cd) rechargeable battery predecessors.
 The Li-ion chargeable batteries are lighter and hold a longer charge.
 Rechargeable batteries contain valuable metals such as cobalt, nickel, and lithium and should be recycled at their end-of-life.

 There are several options available for recycling your rechargeable batteries.
 Most cellular phone stores, large retail stores, and hardware stores have drop-off containers for you to drop off your rechargeable batteries for recycling.
 You can also visit Call2Recycle.org to find a batteries recycling drop-off location near you.
-For a list of other local battery recycling options, use the Gainesville Recycling Resource Guide.
+For a list of other local battery recycling options, search the Zero Waste Wizard.